cju-media/Stream-Chat-Highlight/README.md

 3. **Compilation**: Execute `npx pkg .` to generate new binaries.
 *Note: The project configuration is set to include all node_modules as assets to ensure the virtual snapshot filesystem functions correctly across different environments.*

----

-**Would you like me to generate a separate "Quick Start" text file specifically for the Linux version to include in the distribution folder?**